-- Changes in accounting policies: Refer to the company’s decision to voluntarily change its accounting policies or changes in accounting principles that may change the values of certain recurring items reported by a company.
+- Changes in accounting policies: This refers to the company’s decision to voluntarily change its accounting policies or make changes in accounting principles that may change the values of certain recurring items reported by a company.
 The impact of the changes is recorded as a gain or loss.

 Accounting Reporting of Non-Recurring Items

 Non-recurring items are reported by a company on the income statement.
 Depending on the type of item, it may be reported as before-tax or after-tax.
-Generally, the unusual or infrequent items are reported before tax while the other non-recurring items are reported as after-tax.
+Generally, unusual or infrequent items are reported before tax.

-In addition, the nature of non-recurring items is usually discussed in detail in the management discussion and analysis (MD&A) section of the company’s report.
-In addition, detailed information about non-recurring items can be found in the footnotes to the financial statements.
+In addition, the nature of such items is usually discussed in detail in the management discussion and analysis (MD&A) section of the company’s financial reports.
+In addition, detailed information about the items can be found in the footnotes to the financial statements.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.